-Established to recognize the work done by a scholar from the Global South, and whose scholarly contribution is focused on the relevant countries/ regions/ themes.
-This award also recognizes cumulative body of work.
-It was awarded for the first time at the 2009 World Congress of Political Science.
+It was established to recognize the work done by a scholar from the Global South and whose scholarly contribution is focused on the relevant countries, regions and themes.
+The award also recognizes a cumulative body of work.
+It was awarded for the first time at the 2009 IPSA World Congress of Political Science.

-The award recipient will be invited to present a prize lecture during the 2018 IPSA World Congress of Political Science and will receive $1,000 US.
+The award recipient will be invited to present a prize lecture during the upcoming IPSA World Congress of Political Science and will receive US$1,000.

 - Recipients must originate from the Global South and deal with Global South issues

 - Global South countries are considered as non-OECD countries.
 Applicants from OECD countries listed below are not eligible for the prize:

 The application form will be available in the fall 2022.